Conditions of Carriage

 The use of the words "we", "our" and "us" in these Conditions of Carriage, refers in each case to Eurostar International Limited, and the use of "you" and "your" refers in each case to any passenger or passengers travelling on our trains.
 References in these Conditions of Carriage to "paragraphs" are to paragraphs of these Conditions of Carriage.

-List of Articles which may not be taken on board Eurostar trains, or may only be taken with special permission as registered luggage by prior arrangement.
-Note that this list is not exhaustive; passengers will not be allowed to keep other articles with them on the journey if the item is inherently dangerous, is likely to cause property damage, or if there is reason to suspect the article may be used to commit an act of violence or threat; e.g. (but without limitation) imitation, replica or toy guns, ice axes, household cutlery, camping tools, shriek alarms, hypodermic syringes and butane gas canisters.
+The table below sets out articles which may not be taken on board Eurostar trains (carriage prohibited) and articles that may only be taken with special permission as registered luggage by prior arrangement (carriage permitted as registered luggage).
+Note that this list is not exhaustive; passengers will not be allowed to keep articles with them on the journey if the item is inherently dangerous, is likely to cause property damage, or if there is reason to suspect the article may be used to commit an act of violence or threat.
 Carriage as registered luggage may be refused.
 If you are in any doubt, make contact well in advance of your proposed journey.

 CARRIAGE PERMITTED AS REGISTERED (HOLD) LUGGAGE ONLY